 - You were financially dependent on the testator.

 - You have been removed from the last will after being a named beneficiary in a former will.

 Legal Grounds for Contesting a Will

 As well as having a personal right to challenge a will, you also need to have the legal grounds to do so.
-These include:
+These legal grounds include:

-- Invalidity of the will due to not being correctly drawn up or having present witnesses.
-A properly executed will should be signed by a testator and two present witnesses
+- The invalidity of the will due to not being correctly drawn up or having present witnesses.
+A properly executed will should be signed by a testator and two present witnesses.

 - The testator wasn’t of ‘sound mind memory and understanding’ when writing or signing the will.
-If the deceased was under undue influence such as being manipulated or pressured into an irrational decision, the will can be overturned if there is sufficient evidence of coercion.
+If the deceased was under undue influence, such as being manipulated or pressured into an irrational decision, the will could be overturned if there is sufficient evidence of coercion.

 Steps of Disputing a Will

-- First you will need to identify whether you have grounds to contest the will, based on the above criteria.
-It may be difficult to prove that these legal grounds apply, and this is one of the reasons it is crucial to have a barrister to assist you
+First, you will need to identify whether you have grounds to dispute a will, based on the above criteria.
+It may be difficult to prove that these legal grounds apply, and this is one of the reasons it is crucial to have a barrister to assist you.

-- If this attempt at resolution fails, your lawyer can begin the court process, which can be drawn out and time consuming but is the only route to take if mediation or settling has failed
+If this attempt at resolution fails, your lawyer can begin the court process, which can be drawn out and time-consuming.
+But, it is the only route to take if mediation or settling has failed.